sonar-intellij-plugin/sonar-intellij-plugin.github.io/README.md

-sonar-intellij-plugin.github.io
+sonar-intellij-plugin.com
 ===============================

-Contents of the plugin website
+This is the repository for [http://sonar-intellij-plugin.com](http://sonar-intellij-plugin.com)